arsh1991/Fat-Cat/Wiki/dishant-log.md

 Worked on implementing decorator pattern in the game.

 ### November 14, Tuesday
 Finished work on decorator pattern.
+Fixed issues on game re-start.

+### November 14, Tuesday
-Fixed issues on re-starting the game.
+Refactored the code and fixed pending issues in the game.